-A student on Academic Suspension who wishes to be readmitted to the University must write a letter to the Associate Vice President for Academic Affairs requesting readmission.
-The letter must include all facts which the student wishes considered.
+Students on Academic Suspension who wish to return to school must write a letter of appeal to the Associate Vice President for Academic Affairs requesting readmission.
 Each request for readmission will be considered individually, and nothing in this section should be interpreted to mean that readmission is automatic.